 Tracts intended for townhouse developments, as identified on the preliminary plan, shall comply with development standards and limitations of the City of Bryan Code of Ordinances Sec.
 62-168 – Townhouse Requirements, subject to additions, modifications or exceptions described herein, and shall allow a front parking layout.

-Development of the layout shown on Exhibit A shall be allowed.
+Vehicular access to townhome units shall be provided as depicted on Exhibit A. All rear access drives for townhomes shall include a private access easement.

+All dwelling units shall provide a minimum of one (1) parking space per bedroom, whether in the garage or in the driveway.
+Garages shall be incorporated for any dwelling unit with 3 or more bedrooms.

 Sidewalks: